-The 2-litre option is great for shorter faster runs where you want to stay light and compact, like a marathon, while the 8-litre works best for those races where you know you‚Äôre in it for the long haul and might need to take additional waterproofs and other paraphernalia.
+The 2-liter option is great for shorter faster runs where you want to stay light and compact, like a marathon, while the 8-liter works best for those races where you know you‚Äôre in it for the long haul and might need to take additional waterproofs and other paraphernalia.

 OMM Trailfire Vest